Acupuncture & Wellness Coaching with David Mercier, M.S., L.Ac., Acupuncturist

 - Missed Appointment for Acupuncture Policy

-David has been in the practice of acupuncture since 1983 when he graduated with a master’s degree from what is now the Maryland University of Integrative Health.
+David has been an acupuncturist since 1983 when he graduated with a master’s degree from what is now the Maryland University of Integrative Health.
 He also holds an M.S. in Positive Organization Development from Case Western Reserve University, and is the author of the book, A Beautiful Medicine: A Radical Look at the Essence of Health and Healing, Grand and Gold Prize Winner in the 2013 Nautilus Book Awards.
 His background includes time spent as a Buddhist monk in Sri Lanka during the 1970’s, a two-year training under renowned psychiatrist Stanislav Grof, M.D. in transpersonal psychology, and the development of an integrative medicine center for the University of Maryland Shore Regional Center which he directed for nine years.
 David’s approach to treatment addresses all aspects of a person’s life: relationships, lifestyle, nutrition, exercise, and his goal is to help each person activate more of their potential to be a vibrant, healthy, and happy human being.